Hand Stitching

 Harvest moon

-We pickled lots of jalapenos, to keep us in Taco Tuesdays,Β this year.Β The peppers on our deck were highly productive!
+We pickled lots of jalapenos, to keep us in Taco Tuesdays, this year.
+The peppers on our deck were highly productive!
 The ones at our community garden plot have been much slower but I am not giving up hope on having enough to get us through the year.

 Pickled Jalapeno Peppers